-Doctor's Printed Name: Doctor's Phone Number: Doctor's Signature: Doctor's Email:
+Doctor's Signature: Doctor's Email:

 This letter is part of the Parkinson's Foundation Hospital Safety Guide.
 For more information, or to complete the form online, go to Parkinson.org/HospitalSafety.

 Parkinson's Disease (PD) is a complex, progressive neurological disorder characterized by a loss of dopamine-generating cells in the brain.
 PD is primarily known for movement symptoms, such as tremor, bradykinesia and rigidity/stiffness, but there are many other motor and non-motor symptoms, including: